sylvainpolletvillard/postcss-grid-kiss/README.md

 ### Gaps dimensions

 You can also declare the dimension of spacing between zones the same way you do with rows and columns.
-These spaces are called *gaps* and acts like empty zones.
+These spaces are called *gaps* and act like empty zones.
 The example below defines gaps of *50px*.

 ```
 +-----+      +-----+      +-----+  ----